pchemguy/spec-kit/templates/prespec-analysis.md

 ---

+##### Shared System Semantics

+The "PREAMBLE - Shared System Semantics" section of the output template contains cross-cutting, invariant rules, conventions, and policies that apply to multiple features and multiple superfeatures and MUST NOT be redefined locally.

+The PREAMBLE MUST be developed as part of pre-specification analysis and MUST capture all global system-level definitions, conventions, and policies required for consistent feature and superfeature specification.

+You MUST:

+* identify all cross-cutting rules that affect multiple features;
+* extract implicit assumptions from feature definitions and make them explicit;
+* normalize terminology used across features into consistent definitions;
+* define all shared behavioral invariants;
+* ensure that PREAMBLE content is complete, minimal, and non-duplicative;
+* ensure that all features and superfeatures can rely on PREAMBLE without redefining shared behavior.

+You MUST NOT:

+* include feature-specific behavior;
+* include implementation details;
+* duplicate acceptance scenarios from features;
+* define rules that apply to only a single feature;
+* leave critical system behavior implicit when it affects multiple features.

+PREAMBLE MUST be constructed incrementally during Phase 1 and refined during Phase 2.

+When a rule is identified that:

+- affects more than one feature, or
+- constrains behavior across superfeatures,

+it MUST be promoted to PREAMBLE and removed from local feature definitions.

+---

+###### PREAMBLE MUST define (when applicable)

+1. Core Domain Definitions
+    * fundamental entities
+    * canonical terminology
+2. State Model
+    * what constitutes system state
+    * which state components exist globally
+    * persistence / reset expectations (if relevant)
+3. Global Behavioral Policies
+   Examples:
+    * numeric policy (valid values, rejection rules)
+    * normal state mutation conventions
+    * evaluation semantics
+    * precision / representation rules
+4. Error and Rejection Semantics
+    * when operations are rejected
+    * how rejection affects state (typically: no mutation)
+    * how errors are surfaced (e.g., status vs exception)
+5. Interaction and UX Conventions
+    * input model assumptions
+    * feedback model (e.g., warnings vs blocking)
+    * visibility requirements
+6. Cross-Feature Constraints
+    * rules that constrain multiple features
+    * invariants that must always hold
+7. Superfeature-Level Assumptions
+    * assumptions about prior superfeatures
+    * continuity expectations

+---

 ##### Iteration Behavior

 Both feature decomposition (Phase 1) and superfeature synthesis (Phase 2) are iterative refinement processes and MUST follow the same iteration protocol.